calvinw/BusMgmtDoltDatabase/docs/BusMgmtDoltDatabaseDocumentation.md

         FROM
             financials f
         JOIN
-            new_company_info c ON f.company_name = c.company
+            company_info c ON f.company_name = c.company
         WHERE
             f.year = 2018
     ) AS subquery
     JOIN
-        new_financial_metrics fm ON subquery.company_name = fm.company_name AND subquery.year = fm.year
+        financial_metrics fm ON subquery.company_name = fm.company_name AND subquery.year = fm.year
     ```
     *(Note: The view definitions for other years are similar, including additional columns for Net Revenue from previous years for CAGR calculations.)*

-*   **`segment and company benchmarks [year]` (e.g., `segment and company benchmarks 2018`, `segment and company benchmarks 2019`, etc.):** These views combine segment-level benchmark metrics from `segment_metrics` and company-level financial metrics from `new_financial_metrics` for a specific year.
+*   **`segment and company benchmarks [year]` (e.g., `segment and company benchmarks 2018`, `segment and company benchmarks 2019`, etc.):** These views combine segment-level benchmark metrics from `segment_metrics` and company-level financial metrics from `financial_metrics` for a specific year.
 They allow for easy comparison of individual company performance against their respective segment benchmarks.

     ```sql
     CREATE VIEW `segment and company benchmarks 2018` AS